Azure/azure-kusto-microhack/README.md

 ![Iot Central Export Check](/assets/images/Deployment_Check2_pic2.png)

 5. Now from the Azure portal, open Event Hub that is created and check the graph "Messages" in the overview page.
 Note that the simulated devices messages should be flowing and messages should not be zero.

+Note: Data from Event Hub is crucial for succesfully setting up streaming ingestion into ADX.
+Please take help from proctor if messages are not flowing into Event Hub.

 ### What is Azure Data Explorer and when is it a good fit?